ng-consult/ng1-server/README.md

 So far, it only supports file caching, but modyfing the source code to use Redis instead is straigh forward.

-Caching is made trough URL Regex, and supports two caching mode ( `never`, `always`, and `maxAge` ).
+Caching is made trough URL Regex, and supports severall mode ( `never`, `always`, and `maxAge` ).

 ##$http caching

 When rendering the HTML on the server, every templateRequest and REST call are cached and injected into the client before the angular app runs.
-Then all the requests are instantly replayed, increasing considerably the client page load.
+Then all the requests are instantly replayed, decreasing considerably the client page loading time.

 ##URL filtering